-Long position is a "buy" position, meaning that this position will be in profit if price goes up.
-Short position is a "sell" position, meaning that this position will be in profit if price goes down.
+A long position is a buy position, meaning that this position will be in profit if the currency rate goes up.
+A short position is a sell position, meaning that this position will be in profit if the currency rate goes down.

 What is the best Forex trading strategy?

 There is none.
-You should constantly develop your own strategies for every possible market situation, if you want to be in profit.
-Specific Forex strategies can only be good for a certain period of time and for certain currency pairs.
+You should constantly develop your own strategies for every possible market situation if you want to be in profit.
+Specific Forex strategies can only be good for a limited period and for specific currency pairs.

 How much money do I need to start trading Forex?

-I can't (or don't want to) install any Forex trading software on my computer.
+I cannot (or don't want to) install any Forex trading software on my computer.
 Can I still trade Forex?

-If you don't want (or it is not possible) to install new software to start trading Forex then a good option for you would be using web based trading platform.
-You can browse our Forex brokers list to find those which support such platform.
-Here is a short list of those brokers which have web based trading options:
+If you don't want (or it isn't possible) to install new software to start trading Forex, then a good option for you would be using a web-based trading platform.
+You can browse our Forex brokers list to find those that support such platforms.
+Here is a short list of brokers that offer web based trading options:

 A news (macroeconomic report) came out that should have pushed a currency pair up/down, but it did not react or moved in the opposite direction.
 Why?